School of Communications alumni have Patriots’ Super Bowl run covered from every angle

 Bundled up in a brown topcoat and a ski cap, Hershgordon, the lead sports anchor at WHDH-TV 7 News in Boston, got right to work after the Pats edged the Denver Broncos, 10-7, in a blinding snowstorm that seemed to catch everyone — from players to sideline reporters to TV viewers — by surprise.

 “As a reporter your head's always on a swivel,” Hershgordon said.
 “I think that’s one of the great things I learned during my time at Quinnipiac.
 When you’re down on the field or in the locker room, you’re a sponge.
 You’re trying to relay to the fans whatever you can from the unique vantage point that you have.
-So I’m always thinking about, what interview can I get?
+So I’m always thinking about, What interview can I get?
 Who can I bring to our audience?
 You always want to shoot your shot.”

 While it all might feel maddeningly familiar for most football fans, a deeper look reveals a Patriots squad that would seem to have more in common with the franchise’s first championship team in 2002 than any triumph that followed, said Hurwitz, a native of Norfolk, Massachusetts, who grew up rooting for the team.